- Potential drug-to-drug interactions, including interactions with alcohol, prescription drugs, non-prescription drugs, and supplements;

 - Is a licensed pharmacist in good standing with the State Board of Pharmacy; or

-- Has substantial education, training, and experience in the medical use of cannabis, as determined by the Commission.
+Has substantial education, training, and experience in the medical use of cannabis, as determined by the MCA.

 - Be a health care practitioner, as defined in Health Occupations Article, §1-1001, Annotated Code of Maryland; and